 11. Don’t skimp on light once seedlings have emerged, or anytime thereafter.
 (Don’t be surprised if they get spindly if you do.)
 To be perfectly clear: No windowsill growing!

 12. Do take advantage of fair days outside to make up for the limitations of artificial light; I carry my seedlings outside by day.
 Even closely spaced, super-efficient T5 high output bulbs might put out just one-fourth to one-fifth the light of a clear day in May outdoors, where the occasional breeze also helps toughen plants up.
 Between indoor and outdoor light sources, I like my plants to have 12 hours or even 14 daily.
-(I have long used T5-HO fluorescents, but as newer, more efficient LEDs have come down in price, I’m replacing or retrofitting my T5 hoods; how to shop for seed-starting lights.)
+(I have long used T5-HO fluorescents, but as newer, more efficient LEDs have come down in price, I’m gradually replacing or retrofitting my T5 hoods; how to shop for seed-starting lights.)

 13. Do direct-sow crops suited to it…but not unless you are committed to keeping the seedbed free from weeds that can out-compete tiny emerging seedlings.
 (One expert kale grower explains why she transplants, despite how easy kale is to sow directly outside.)

 14. Don’t rush to transplant, especially with warm-season crops like tomatoes, peppers, eggplants.
 Nothing is gained by making them shiver before the weather really settles, and much can be lost in the wildest spring weather.

-15. Don’t transplant seedlings into the open garden that haven’t been hardened off gradually, with a few hours a day outdoors over a week or so before to allow for acclimation.
+15. Don’t transplant seedlings into the open garden that haven’t been hardened off gradually.
+Increase their outdoor time slowly to more hours each day over a week or so before transplanting, to allow for acclimation.